 The most common type of ovarian cyst is called a "functional cyst" because it serves a purpose in the process of normal ovulation with each menstrual cycle.
 A single cyst will form around a maturing egg and grow to the size of a quarter just before it pops to release its egg into the fallopian tube.
 Occasionally, these cysts will grow larger and persist longer, but generally they resolve on their own within 6 to 8 weeks without treatment.

 Usually, functional cysts are filled with clear fluid, but they can also contain blood.
 These cysts are referred to as "hemorrhagic corpus luteum" cysts and will also go away on their own.
-At times, girls can develop ovarian cysts even before they start having menstrual cycles or when they are on medications to stop ovulation.
+At times, some can develop ovarian cysts even before they start having menstrual cycles or when they are on medications to stop ovulation.

 Other types of cysts occur when part of the ovary grows abnormally.
 These types of ovarian cysts will not go away on their own.
 They can arise from an overgrowth of cells on the surface of the ovary, the hormone-producing cells that surround an egg or the egg cell itself.
 In most cases, these types of cysts are benign (meaning non-cancerous) but some features may raise concerns about cancer, which requires careful care and treatment.